-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Society's transactions and disclose with reasonable accuracy at any time the financial position of the Society and enable them to ensure that the Financial Statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the Society and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Directors are also responsible for keeping adequate accounting records that are sufficient to show and explain the society's transactions and disclose with reasonable accuracy at any time the financial position of the society and enable them to ensure that the financial statements comply with the Companies Act 2006.

-The Directors are responsible for the maintenance and integrity of the Society's website.
-Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The Directors are responsible for the maintenance and integrity of the society's website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.